masashitanimura/2.0/pages/api/createHLSStream.md

 toc: false
 ---

-Create a HTTP Live Stream (HLS) out of an existing H.264/AAC, H.265/AACstream.
+Create a HTTP Live Stream (HLS) out of an existing H.264/AAC, H.265/AAC streams.
 HLS is used to stream live feeds to iOS devices such as iPhones and iPads.